Skip to main content

 Public Access: the * Username

 The reserved username * represents anyone — including unauthenticated users if your deployment allows it.
-A * grant at a namespace means that namespace is open to all users at that permission level.
+A * grant at a namespace or domain means it is open to all users at that permission level.

 username: *